FIRST PAGE

 In 1963 he helped found the Association for Humanistic Psychology.
 The same year he also moved to La Jolla, California and became a resident fellow of the Center for Studies of the Person.

 Many professionals credit the "quiet revolutionary" Carl Rogers as one of the most influential teachers and models in their careers and in their lives.
-Although his work is not held in high esteem in most academic settings today, it continues to have a significant impact in the real world.
+In academic settings today his work is not as predominant as earlier, but it continues to have a significant impact in many walks and fields of life, including counselling.
+Today's counselling approaches to helping and education incorporate his ideas and claim to be person-centred or student-centred.
+(Sanders 2002 15; cf. Evans 2007, 65-67, 131-32).
 His thinking may be relevant for therapy, personal growth, education, science, philosophy, and various social issues.
 Rogers:

 I have felt that I have always put forth my thoughts in a tentative manner, to be accepted or rejected by the reader or the student.
 But at different times and places psychologists, counselors, and educators have been moved to great wrath, scorn, and criticism.
-[Tcrr 16]
+(Kirschenbaum and Henderson 1989, 16)

 Perhaps the storms of criticism are more than matched by the damage done by uncritical and unquestioning "disciples" . . . using as weapons both inaccurate and accurate understandings of me and my work.
 I have found it difficult to know, at times, whether I have been hurt more by my "friends" or my enemies.
-[Tcrr 16-17]
+(Ibid, 16-17)

 Rogers on swimming and being alone: